Food terminology can be confusing, especially when it comes to various cuts of meat.

 As we’ve determined, the terms butt and shank are used to refer to more than just the ham.
 It’s easy enough to remember that the shank is the lower segment, while the butt is the larger upper portion.
 This is true of both the front and hind legs.

 However, when the pork shoulder is cured and smoked, it’s then referred to as a picnic ham, or sometimes a smoked shoulder.
-That can confuse people who don’t understand that most ham comes from the hind legs of the animal, while raw “pork butt” is actually the shoulder.
+That can confuse people who don’t understand that most ham comes from the hind legs of the animal, while raw “pork butt” is actually the top part of the shoulder.

 Shank vs Shoulder